astropy/astropy-APEs/APE6.rst

 Implementation
 --------------

-Much of the implementation is done in PR# 2319, which was based on PR# 683.
+The implementation is done in PR# 2319, which was based on PR# 683.
-Further work is pending discussion of APE6.

 Backward compatibility